 I am always pleased to discuss gravestones.

-Where possible, it is best to meet at my workshop to find the way ahead.
+Where possible, it is best to meet at my workshop in Carmarthenshire to find the way ahead.

 There is a need to discuss many things when it comes to a gravestone; the size and shape of the stone, the words to be engraved, the size and style of the lettering and any other decoration and whether or not to use goldleaf.